Espresso, Cappuccino and More

 Cappuccino: Espresso with foamed milk and containing equal parts espresso, steamed milk and foamed milk.

-Cappuccino scuro: Cappuccino prepared with less milk and is a darker color.
+Cappuccino scuro: Cappuccino prepared with less milk and darker in color.

 Caffe' latte: Espresso made with more milk than a cappuccino but only a small amount of foam.
 In Italy it is usually a breakfast drink.